Mathuv/guides-django/series_1/part_05.md

 3. Check out the site at localhost:8111

-**GOTCHA:**  If you copied over your project from `starter_4` you may run into some errors when you run `cookiecutter`.
-This is because the template you may have taken from `starter_4` has `.pyc` files.
+**GOTCHA:**  If you copied over your project from `part 4` or started again at that point, you may run into some errors when you run `cookiecutter`.
+This is because the template you may have taken from `part 4` has `.pyc` files.
 These files trip up cookiecutter.
 All you have to do is delete those file, which are all located in the `config` directory.
 I want to note now that `.pyc` files are note a bad thing, they actually help speed up the execution of your Django app when you `turn it on` so to speak.
 Having said this, it is totally fine to delete them.
 Some developers will even tell Python to not create `.pyc` file while they are developing.
 More on this later.

 **GOTCHA 2:** In the vein of the above `GOTCHA` note, I recommend adding the following lines to your gitignore.
 It is important to not commit the `.pyc` files to Git.
 Your computer will not blow up, but it can create some very interesting errors as you build and collaborate on Python projects.